Monday, August 27, 2018

 One of two "John Wilson"s to play with Bridgeport.

 Wilson graduated from Central HS in his hometown of Bridgeport before serving in the military during World War 2.
-After the war, he played basketball a few years around Bridgeport.
+After the war, he played basketball a few years around Bridgeport and Danbury.

 Source: